Nerotek01/BedWars/README.md

 | **API** | Full public Java API | Limited | Moderate | Minimal | Moderate | Varies |
 | **License** | Permanent, all servers | Per‑server | Per‑server | Per‑server | Per‑server | Often recurring |

 **The Bottom Line:** Other plugins make you choose.
-BedWars Ultimate is the only solution where you get everything in one purchase, backed by direct developer access at any hour – with a license that covers every server you own.
+BedWars is the only solution where you get everything in one purchase, backed by direct developer access at any hour – with a license that covers every server you own.

 ---